maid-er/br-grasp-for-multi-objective-diversity-problem/README.md

 1.	**CSV File:** A file containing the non-dominated solutions found by the algorithm, representing the Pareto Front.
 The CSV includes columns with the following information for each solution set: the IDs of the selected nodes, the Max-Sum value, the Max-Min value, the total cost, and the total capacity.

-    An additional `ex_times.csv` file is generated where the running times of the different executions are saved.
+    An additional `add_data.csv` file is generated where the running times of the different executions are saved.

 2.	**Interactive Plot (optional):** A scatter plot of the Pareto Front that visually represents the objective function values (Max-Sum and Max-Min), with cost and capacity values for each alternative solution displayed in the legend.